solo-io/solo-docs/gloo/docs/user_guides/basic_ingress.md

     kubectl create secret tls my-tls-secret --key my_key.key --cert my_cert.cert
     ```

-1. If you want to add server-side TLS to your Ingress, you can add it like the following.
-Important that the hostnames
+1. If you want to add server-side TLS to your Ingress, you can add it as shown below.
+Note that it is important that the hostnames
 match in both the `tls` section and in the `rules` that you want to be covered by TLS.

     {{< highlight yaml "hl_lines=9-12 14" >}}